Did God Have a Wife?

+Asherah

-In the Canaanite Pantheon, there were three great goddesses and Asherah was one of them along with Astarte and Anath.
-Asherahs' primary role in the Canaanite religion is Mother Goddess.
-Asherah was associated with sacred trees, which was repeated over thirty times in the bible, in both Canaanite and Israelite religions.
-It is said that people that worshiped Asharah were mainly woman and they considered it to be a cult.
+In the Canaanite Pantheon, there were three great goddesses and Asherah was one of them, along with Astarte and Anath.
+Asherah's primary role in the Canaanite religion was that of the Mother Goddess.
+Asherah was associated with sacred trees, which was repeated over thirty times in the Bible, as well as in both Canaanite and Israelite religions.
+It is said that people who worshiped Asharah were mainly women and they considered it to be a cult.

+Summary

 The book has nine chapters, plus an afterword and a list of sources.
 Chapters 1 to 3 define the topic and describe the different scholarly approaches to Israelite religion, biblical and non-biblical sources and texts, and the role of Biblical archaeology.
 Chapter 4, "The Hebrew Bible: Religious Reality or Theological Ideal?" examines cultic terminology and activities in the Hebrew Bible.
 The core of the book lies in chapters 5, "Archaeological Evidence for Folk Religions in Ancient Israel", 6 "The Goddess Asherah and Her Cult", and 7 "Asherah, Women's Cults, and 'Official Yahwism.
 These chapters describe polytheistic religion in ancient Israel, which, Dever points out, was the reality in the religious lives of most people.
 The last two chapters (chapter 8: "From Polytheism to Monotheism" and chapter 9: "What Does the Goddess Do to Help") sum up the book, concluding that biblical monotheism is an artificial phenomenon, the product of the elite, nationalist parties who wrote and edited the Hebrew Bible during the Babylonian exile as a response to the trauma of the conquest, and subsequently enforced it in their homeland during the early Persian period.
 Dever also notes that folk religion and the role of the goddess did not disappear under official monotheistic Yahwism, but instead went underground, to find a home in the magic and mysticism of later Judaism.